-celery[librabbitmq] for using the librabbitmq C library.

-celery[redis] for using Redis as a message transport or as a result backend.

-celery[sqs] for using Amazon SQS as a message transport (experimental).

-:celery[tblib] for using the task_remote_tracebacks feature.

-celery[memcache] for using Memcached as a result backend (using pylibmc)

-celery[pymemcache] for using Memcached as a result backend (pure-Python implementation).

-celery[cassandra] for using Apache Cassandra as a result backend with DataStax driver.

-celery[couchbase] for using Couchbase as a result backend.

-celery[elasticsearch] for using Elasticsearch as a result backend.

-celery[riak] for using Riak as a result backend.

-celery[zookeeper] for using Zookeeper as a message transport.

-celery[sqlalchemy] for using SQLAlchemy as a result backend (supported).

-celery[pyro] for using the Pyro4 message transport (experimental).

-celery[slmq] for using the SoftLayer Message Queue transport (experimental).

-celery[consul] for using the Consul.io Key/Value store as a message transport or result backend (experimental).

-:celery[django] specifies the lowest version possible for Django support.

-You should probably not use this in your requirements, it's here for informational purposes only.
+''' celery[librabbitmq] for using the librabbitmq C library. celery[redis] for using Redis as a message transport or as a result backend. celery[sqs] for using Amazon SQS as a message transport (experimental). celery[tblib] for using the task_remote_tracebacks feature. celery[memcache] for using Memcached as a result backend (using pylibmc) celery[pymemcache] for using Memcached as a result backend (pure-Python implementation). celery [cassandra] for using Apache Cassandra as a result backend with DataStax driver. celery[couchbase] for using Couchbase as a result backend. celery[arangodb] for using ArangoDB as a result backend. celery[elasticsearch] for using Elasticsearch as a result backend. celery[riak] for using Riak as a result backend. celery[dynamodb] for using AWS DynamoDB as a result backend. celery[zookeeper] for using Zookeeper as a message transport. celery[sqlalchemy] for using SQLAlchemy as a result backend (supported). celery[pyro] for using the Pyro4 message transport (experimental). celery[slmq] for using the SoftLayer Message Queue transport (experimental). celery[consul] for using the Consul.io Key/Value store as a message transport or result backend (experimental). celery[django] specifies the lowest version possible for Django support.
+You should probably not use this in your requirements, it's here for informational purposes only. '''